PeterWaher/IoTGateway/Waher.IoTGateway.Resources/Root/Markdown.md

 Numbered lists are created by simply writing the items prefixed by their corresponding number followed by a period `.` a space character.
 The number used will be the number that the item receives in the generated list.
 As with bullet lists, items written together are treated as inline text, while items separated by empty rows (or rows including only white space) will be treated as items containing paragraphs.
-Multi-paragraph items are create indenting.
+Multi-paragraph items are indented.
 Example of a simple list:

 	1. Normal text